angelolmg/python-auto-painter/README.md

 This was built in python 3.8, with the lasted versions of all modules as today *(2020/7/6)*.

-It uses two different APIS tho get color pallets and names.
+It uses two different APIS to get color pallets and names.
 See 'Built with' section.

+### Installing

+1. Download or clone the repository
+2. Go to 'autopainter.py' and update all the 'path' variables (except the 'videoPath' one)
+3. Create 3 new additional folders named 'Images', 'Lines' and 'Frames' at the root folder.
+4. Create 2 folders at your google drive root named 'bloob_buffer' and 'Bloobs' 5 If you haven't yet, do the [python quickstart](https://developers.google.com/drive/api/v3/quickstart/python) at the google drive API
+6. Add your 'credentials.json' and 'token.pickle' (created at the step above) to the 'myDrive' folder to give the application access to your drive
+7. Add a new linework image to the 'bloob_buffer' folder and run the application (reffer to the good/bad image example)
+8. In a few seconds, you should see a finished linework & timelapse uploaded at your 'Bloob' drive.

 #### Modules
 You will need a bunch of different modules, check the 'autopainter.py' and 'gdriveservice.py' for the names.

 #### How and what images to feed the program
 ![](inputexample.png)
 * The image input need to be located at a drive folder in root called 'bloob_buffer' (you could change this).